 “Aces.
 Cause this client is damn important to me,” he dusted phantom traces of dandruff from his lapels.
 “Think he’s also handing me a domestic case, but I’m not sure about the violence part.
 He’s a big player overseas, Europe—France.
 Says he’s looking for his former galfriend, figures she’s in California somewhere, wants me to help track her down.
 Basically a missing person deal, hush-hush, no pole posters or anything.
 But we’ll hold fire on that for the time being…”

-“Do my best, Mister Eisenhoff,” I stood, squaring up, “minus the hummus and fritzy tape recorders, that is…”
+“Do my best, Mister Eisenhoff,” I stood, squaring up, thinking just what I needed, even more two-bit drama.
+“Minus the hummus and fritzy tape recorders, that is…”

-“Make it an iPhone with a good camera, Herbert, get with the program already.
+“Make it a smartphone with a good camera, Herbert, get with the program already.
 And whatever you do, stay in touch,” said Eisenhoff, clapping his hands after a middleweight fist bump.
 “Yessir, business is picking up alright.
 Agency’s goin’ global, so hop to it—lean and mean, jelly bean..it could be well worth your while.”

 “R-r-right—maybe I’ll get the one with the rose gold finish…lenses like crazy.”
 Under the circumstances, it was the least I could say or do.
 Would that it were true…